manuelojeda/vue3-use-axios/README.md

 ## What the composable provides

-This composable gives to you a wrapper to easily use axios and consumes a HTTP Endpoint, by default the method used is **GET** but you can easily override it by giving the method in the **exec** function.
+This composable gives to you a wrapper to easily use axios and consumes a HTTP Endpoint.

 ```js
 exec({